 The first three chapters were printed in "Hannah Stories".
 New Chapters will start with chapter 4.

 This takes place at the end of "Bullet in the Brain".

-Booth was sitting in the diner watching Brennan talking to her father through the window next to him.
+Booth was sitting in the Royal Diner watching Brennan talking to her father through the window next to him.
 They were standing outside and seemed to be having a fine moment, a rare father daughter moment.
-Booth was happy for Brennan.
+Booth was happy for his friend.
 She and Max finally seemed to be moving closer together and Booth knew that Brennan seemed to be happier for that movement.

 After Max left in a cab, Brennan walked slowly back into the diner.
 Moving back to the table where Booth was sitting, Brennan sat down across from him and smiled.